tkandala/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the code cell under the title "Training the Classifier" of the IPython notebook "Vehicle Detection.ipynb".
+The code for this step is contained in the code cell under the section "Initialize list of functions to be used inside the project" and sub-section titled "HOG features and visualization" of the IPython notebook "Vehicle Detection.ipynb".

+This code cell contains the function `get_hog_features()` to compute HOG features.

+The code cell under the title "Compute features of a single image" takes in a single image and computes not only the HOG Features but also the Binned Spatial features and Color Histogram features if the flags are set.
+This function `single_img_features()` is same as the one mentioned inside lecture notes.

+Next function `extract_features()` under "Extract features from a list of images" computes the features for a list of images.

+Next set of logic to extract HOG features for `vehicle` and `non-vehicle` images is under the section "Classifier Training".
 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image4]